International Year of Light and Light-Based Technologies

 A factor of 2 in exposure is traditionally called one f-stop.

-Lenses with apertures faster than f/1.4 have been produced,
+Expensive lenses with apertures faster than f/1.4 have been produced,

-but they are quite rare.
+but they are rather rare.

 Because it was natural to set an aperture ring "a little bit"